cassiejeppsen/backups/README.md

 "Let’s take a specific example with a selector like .header ul{}...

 "Let’s imagine that ul is indeed the main navigation for our website.
 It lives in the header as you might expect and is currently the only ul in there; .header ul{} will work, but it’s not ideal or advisable.
 It’s not very future proof and certainly not explicit enough.
-As soon as we add another ul to that header it will adopt the styling of our main nav and the the chances are it won’t want to.
-This means we either have to refactor a lot of code or undo a lot of styling on su bsequent uls in that .header to remove the effects of the far reaching selector.
+As soon as we add another ul to that header it will adopt the styling of our main nav and the chances are it won’t want to.
+This means we either have to refactor a lot of code or undo a lot of styling on subsequent uls in that .header to remove the effects of the far reaching selector.

 "Your selector’s intent must match that of your reason for styling something; ask yourself ‘am I selecting this because it’s a ul inside of .header or because it is my site’s main nav?’.
 The answer to this will determine your selector.